xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 ### presentation

-[Centreon IT](https://www.centreon.com) is french an open-source based monitoring solution.
+[Centreon IT](https://www.centreon.com) is a french open-source based monitoring solution.

 It is highly [inspired by Nagios](https://www.centreon.com/centreon-and-nagios-3-milestones-to-understand-their-distinctiveness/), since it was a Nagios frontend at its beginning.